MazzeiMotion/rive-lists-example/README.md

-# rive-js-quickstart
+# rive-lists-example
-This is a data binding and layout-ready template using rive-canvas.
+A small example of how to create instances and add them to a list using Rive's Web runtime.

 Based on pedroalpera's https://github.com/pedroalpera/rive-js-highAPI-template